 - The creation of the Concrete Sustainability Hub at the Massachusetts Institute of Technology with a goal of quantifying and enhancing the sustainable nature of concrete.

-- The development and promotion of a sample ordinance, called High Performance Building Requirements for Sustainability, which seeks to establish a new paradigm for sustainability in high-performance buildings.
+- The development and promotion of a sample ordinance, called High Performance Building Requirements for Sustainability (HPBRS), which seeks to establish a new paradigm for sustainability in high-performance buildings.

 - Support and recognition of excellence in construction and sustainability through a number of industry awards, including Energy & Environment Awards, Concrete Bridge Awards, Safety Performance Awards, Safety Innovation Awards, and others.